(801) 928-8881

 Ice Dams

 Although icicles are a charming sight to see in the chilly winter wonderland but reality, they are harming your home.
 Icicles hanging along the edges of the roof are an indication of ice damming.
 Ice dams are frequently associated with an inadequately ventilated attic.
 If your attic becomes too warm during winter or preserves hot air rising from below, your roof will warm up, causing the snow on the exterior to melt.
 The water resulting from the roof warming will stream down to the edge of your roof and gutter system.
-These areas of the roof are comparably colder causing the water to refreeze and build upon the edge.
-As the cycle is repeated with each new snowfall, this water will seep under the eaves and risk seeping into the attic.
-Our team witness this cycle happen every winter season in Utah and have seen the outcome of unkept roofing ventilation.
-Don’t let ice dams damage your roof any longer.
-Call us today for proper care and prevention.

 How can I tell if my roof has proper ventilation?